Ready to get better?

 With the right treatment program and medical professionals at your side, you can go through detox and then address the root causes that compel you to use drugs… in a secure and comfortable environment.

-Here, we will explain how to treat ecstasy withdrawal, addiction, and what type of treatments are used to help each.
-We will also list helplines that you can contact to get further information.
-Finally, we answer any and all questions you have about ecstasy at the end in the comments section.
+Here, we explain how ecstasy withdrawal and addiction are treated, and what therapies and interventions are used to help each condition.
+We also list helplines that you can contact to get further information or get into a rehab program that is just right for your individual case.
+Finally, we answer all legitimate questions about ecstasy at the end of the page.

 Am I addicted to ecstasy?

 If you like to use ecstasy because it relieves you of social anxiety, puts you in a better mood, and produces feelings of euphoria, then you are most likely to develop an addiction to ecstasy.
 But, how can you know when your “harmless” experimentation with ecstasy has taken a downward turn?
 Possible signs and symptoms of ecstasy addiction include: